zivtech/vagrant-development-vm/README.md

 (see [default.config.yaml](https://github.com/zivtech/vagrant-development-vm/blob/master/default.config.yaml)
 for formatting options.

 - *hostname*: The hostname that gets set inside the VM.
-Defaults to `vm`.
+Defaults to `local.zivtech.com`.
+(Apache Virtual Hosts are available at *.local.zivtech.com.)
 - *private_ipv4*: The private IP to provision for this host.
 Defaults to `172.16.0.2`.
 - *box*:The base box to use to build the puppet work on top of.
 Defaults to `zivtech/ubuntu-16.04-server-puppet-4`
 - *memory*: The amount of memory (in megabytes) to provision.
 Defaults to `2048`.
 - *sync_folder*: Set this to false in order to not mount the www folder in this directory *inside* `/var/www` on the VM.
 Defaults to true.